Buntysoni/DotStarkProject/DotStarkProject/ReadMe.txt

 if we use Entity Framework so Triggers we use in Code Side.
 If we use Stored Procedure for Insert/Update Data then we use Database Side Triggers.

+Which Technologies We use
+--.NET 6 (Api Based Project)
+--Microsoft Sql Server

 Which ORMs using in this application
 --Entity Framework
 --Insight Database (Micro ORM)